emmajanedrews/base-template/_posts/2018-02-01-utilize-your-social-sphere-to-create-a-database.md

 Years ago when I was working insurance, before I could get my license or sell, we had to have a list of 100 of our friends and family.That practice has gone away, but it’s still important in principle.

 **You need a list of everybody you know**—friends, family, and anyone you know who may refer you someone.
 This will be a great start to generating future leads.
-Contact everyone on the list at least once a month and have a conversation with them.&nbsp;
+Contact everyone on the list at least once a month and have a conversation with them.

 Ask them a simple question before hanging up, “Who do you know who is going to buy or sell a house in the next 60 to 90 days?”